Bookshelf: Tommy Chong, “Cheech & Chong: The Unauthorized Autobiography”

 But the light in Cheech & Chong’s roach clip hasn’t completely died out, folks.
 At the end of July, two weeks before the publication of The Unauthorized Autobiography and one week before the release of the hit stoner comedy Pineapple Express, it was announced that the high Cs were finally reuniting for the “Light Up America” tour, which began September 12 in Philadelphia.
 The tour’s website says that “Cheech and Chong co-wrote and starred in a total of eight feature films together, all directed by Chong.”
 For the record, they starred — I’m not counting cameos in movies like Martin Scorsese’s After Hours — in six films together, and Chong was credited as director on four of them.
 Stoners, you can’t be paranoid that people don’t trust you if you don’t tell the truth to begin with.

 Have they finally learned how to get along with each other again?
 Well, according to Marin in an Associated Press Radio interview, “There’s this veiled hatred.”
 But, he added, “We’ve kind of resolved that.”
 In other words, the price was right.
 On the other hand, “We’ve gotten to the age where we don’t feel like fighting anymore because the end is a lot closer than the beginning.”
-This is true: Chong turned 70 in May, so maybe I should go easy on his unauthorized version of 1978 box-office figures, his impact on the songwriting of Barrett Strong and Norman Whitfield (R.I.P.), his assertion that his wealthy, live-at-home, thirtysomething stoner character in Up in Smoke represented “everyman,” and his portayal of himself as a comedy legend whose brilliant career fell victim to the solo acting ambitions of his ungrateful younger partner in the mid-’80s.
+This is true: Chong turned 70 in May, so maybe I should go easy on his unauthorized version of 1978 box-office figures, his impact on the songwriting of Barrett Strong and the late Norman Whitfield, his assertion that his wealthy, live-at-home, thirtysomething stoner character in Up in Smoke represented “everyman,” and his portayal of himself as a comedy legend whose brilliant career fell victim to the solo acting ambitions of his ungrateful younger partner in the mid-’80s.
 After all, memory loss is common in senior citizens, particularly those who’ve been smoking pot every day of their lives for the past 50 years.

 One last Chong anecdote: the duo’s record producer, Lou Adler, directed Up in Smoke, but when it came time to make Cheech & Chong’s Next Movie (1980), Chong wanted to see his vision on the screen, not anybody else’s.
 Still, he doubted his ability to direct a film on his own, and since Terrence Malick (Badlands, Days of Heaven) was his favorite director, he called him to see if he’d like to helm Next Movie.
 The reclusive filmmaker politely declined by saying, “No one can read your mind — if it’s your vision, then you have to see it through yourself.”
 But I’m pretty sure what he wanted to say was, “Are you high?!”